jenkinsci/compuware-scm-downloader-plugin/README.md

 ## Overview

-The BMC AMI DevX Source Code Download for Endevor, PDS, and Code Pipeline plugin allows users to download Endevor, PDS, and Code Pipeline members from the mainframe to the PC.
-Source can then be accessed on the PC, for example, for SonarQube analysis and reporting.
+The BMC AMI DevX Source Code Download for Endevor, PDS, and Code Pipeline plugin allows users to download Endevor, PDS, and BMC AMI DevX Code Pipeline members from the mainframe.
+Downloaded Source can then be accessed for example, for SonarQube analysis and reporting or to populate a Git repository.

 ## Prerequisites